The Story of Our Family – Baking Four Generations

 His eldest son, Thomas William Jordan (Poppy), did his apprenticeship under his father in Urunga and went on to own and run a number of bakeries around NSW for 44 years.

 His eldest son, Wayne Thomas Jordan, also did his apprenticeship under his father.
-Two years ago he took over the running of the family business which is currently ‘Jordan’s Family Bakehouse’.
-Tom still works part-time in the business (Wayne is glad to have him) and is enjoying semi-retirement.
+Three years ago he took over the running of the family business which is currently ‘Jordans Family Bakehouse’.
+Tom still works part-time in the business (Wayne is glad to have him!) and is enjoying semi-retirement.

 Workmanship, trust, efficiency, quality, service, adaptability and generosity are some of the values that have been central to the Jordan Family through the generations.
 Wayne’s forefathers built their business’ on these values.
 As a fourth generation baker, Wayne endeavors to strengthen and build on the solid foundations laid before him.